Locally Prominent Semantic Features

 Determining Visibility of Each of The Landmarks From the Vantage Point

 Determining visibility of each of the landmarks from the vantage point associated with the location can get used in selecting, by the computer, based at least in part on context data associated with a location on a path including a plurality of locations, at least one landmark for use in navigation at the location.

 Further, the context data can include a vantage point (e.g., a point within the location where parts of the surrounding environment can become viewed).
 For example, the navigation computer can determine the landmarks table from the vantage point based on partly how far away the landmark is and whether the landmark gets obstructed by other objects.

 The visibility can get based at least in part on a distance from which each of the landmarks is visible from the vantage point, an amount of light that is cast on each of the landmarks, any obstructions between the vantage point and the landmarks, and physical dimensions of each of the landmarks.

-Determining a direction of travel along the path at the vantage point can determine the visibility of each of the landmarks from the vantage point associated with the location.
+Determining a direction of travel along the path at the vantage point can determine the visibility of each of the locally prominent landmarks from the vantage point associated with the location.
 For example, the visibility of each of the landmarks can become associated with a field of view from the vantage point that gets associated with the direction of travel.
 Such as a field of view equal to a predetermined angle relative to a line corresponding to the direction of travel.

 Determining The Landmarks That Face The Direction of Travel

 Determining the landmarks that face the direction of travel can determine each from the vantage point associated with the location.
-For example, the navigation computer can determine that the landmarks that face the direction of travel (e.g., the landmarks that are ahead of the vantage point) are more visible than the landmarks that do not face the direction of travel (e.g., the landmarks that are behind the vantage point).
+For example, the navigation computer can determine that the locally prominent landmarks that face the direction of travel (e.g., the landmarks that are ahead of the vantage point) are more visible than the landmarks that do not face the direction of travel (e.g., the landmarks that are behind the vantage point).

 Determining the visibility based at least in part on a mode of transportation associated with the vantage point can determine the visibility of each of the landmarks from the vantage point associated with the location.
 For example, the navigation computer can determine that under certain circumstances (e.g., on the street with heavy traffic), the visibility from an automobile is less than the visibility from a bicycle and determine the visibility accordingly.